How the Galapagos Penguin adapted to life in the sun

-To prevent overheating in the sun, the Galapagos penguin has less body fat and fewer feathers than cold-weather penguins, and has areas of bare skin that they use to radiate heat away from their bodies.
+To prevent overheating in the sun, Galapagos penguins have less body fat and fewer feathers than cold-weather penguins, and they have areas of bare skin that they use to radiate heat away from their bodies.
 The Galapagos penguin is also the second smallest penguin species, as a small body size means a larger surface area in relation to their volume, with which they can lose body heat more efficiently than larger penguins.
 Penguins can’t sweat to lose heat, so the Galapagos penguins pant when they’re hot, like dogs.

 Galapagos penguins, sensibly, tend to hunt in the cool water during the day and come onto land at night.
 And when on land during the day, the penguins adopt a characteristic pose, holding their wings out at their sides to lose heat to the cooling sea breeze, and they hunch over their feet to keep them in their shadow, to stop the exposed skin from absorbing the sun’s rays.

 A small body size helps the Galapagos penguin cope with periods of little or no food, as a smaller body requires fewer calories, but Galapagos penguin society also shows adaptations to help them cope with periodic scarcity.